ClaimCompass/cc-redux/README.md

 import * as types from './actions'

 const user = handle({ firstname: 'John' }, {
   [types.initUser]: (state, { user }) => ({ ...user }),

   [types.editUser]: (state, { user }) => ({ ...state, ...user })

+  // the default method is invoked if the dispatched action does not matched any of
+  // the actions above
+  default: (state, action) => state
 })
 ```